Outdoor terraces in Quebec: enjoying the summer outdoors

 Paddock Lemonade

-Pressed citrus, mint, sparkling water.
+Pressed citrus, mint, sparkling.
 The perfect break between two visits to Old Quebec, under our signature red parasol.

-Carrera Café awaits you in Petit-Champlain, for a summer break worthy of Quebec City's finest patios.
+Carrera Café awaits you at Petit-Champlain, for a summer break worthy of Quebec’s most beautiful terraces.
 Reservations recommended on July weekends.

 Discover the Menu Find Us